Dialectical Behavior Therapy (DBT) in Washington DC

 History of DBT at The Wake Kendall Group

-Our DBT program is true to the model of a community of therapists treating a community of clients.
-The Wake Kendall DBT community took root in 2003 when Wake Kendall psychologists first participated in week long intensive training sessions with Dr. Marsha Linehan, the founder of DBT.
+The DBT program at our Washington, D.C. office is true to the model of a community of therapists treating a community of clients.
+The Wake Kendall DBT community took root in 2003 when Wake Kendall psychologists first participated in week-long intensive training sessions with Dr. Marsha Linehan, the founder of DBT.
 The Wake Kendall DBT program has grown organically as we have observed clients making effective use of DBT to achieve their goals.
-Our DBT program was the first in the Washington DC metro area to be certified by the DBT-Linehan Board of Certification.
+Our DBT program was the first in the Washington, D.C. metro area to be certified by the DBT-Linehan Board of Certification.

 What does it mean for a program to be certified by the DBT-Linehan Board of Certification?